KiteModels

 Additional functions to provide inputs and outputs of the model on each time step.
 In particular the constructor SysState

 can be called once per time step to create a SysState struct for logging or for displaying the state in a viewer.
-Per time step the residual!
+For the KPS3 and KPS4 model, once per time step the residual!

 function is called as many times as needed to find the solution at the end of the time step.
 The formulas are based on basic physics and aerodynamics and can be quite simple because a differential algebraic notation is used.